Negasi-Kifle/yaya-webhook/README.md

 2. Verify the YAYA-SIGNATURE header that's sent by Yaya server 2.1.
 Check Yaya sent a valid secret key
     2.2.
-Extract signature and timestamp from "YAYA-SIGNATURE" 2.3.3 Syncronize my server's time with the time on Yaya's server and check/validate timestamp is not older than 5 minutes 2.3.
+Extract signature and timestamp from "YAYA-SIGNATURE" 2.3.3 Syncronize my server's time with the time on Yaya's server and check/validate timestamp is not older than 5 minutes.
+But since I could not get the exacr IP address of Yaya server, I used "pool.ntp.org" temporarily.
+    2.3.
 Prepare the signed payload
     2.4.
 Prepare the signature by hashing the signed payload with the secret key 2.5.
 Validate the signature extracted from "YAYA-SIGNATURE" against the valid signature